 The scene where Alex dreams about steaks slowly falling down on him spoofs an iconic scene from the DreamWorks movie American Beauty (1999), where Lester Burnham dreams of roses falling down on his daughters friend, Angela.
 The same song is played in both scenes.

 The penguins originated from a film director Eric Darnell was developing, called "Rockumentary", about The Beatles-like rock quartet.
 When that project was canceled and Darnell was moved to this movie, he incorporated the penguins into the script, changing them from musicians to military commandos.

-Harry Gregson-Williams, John Powell and David Newman were originally attached as the film's composer, but was replaced by Hans Zimmer.
+Harry Gregson-Williams, John Powell and David Newman were originally attached as the film's composer, but were replaced by Hans Zimmer.
 A few weeks earlier, the opposite had occurred for another film: Gregson-Williams replaced Zimmer for the scoring duties of Kingdom of Heaven (2005).
 A year later, the other opposite occurred for a later film: Powell replaced Zimmer for the scoring duties of Ice Age: The Meltdown (2006) and Newman replaced Zimmer for unknown reasons.

 According to the audio commentary the directors of the film originally didn't want the characters to say Madagascar in the movie but they caved in and decided to let Julien introduce it later in the movie.

 Plotwise, this is not dissimilar to the Disney cartoon The Wild (2006) which came out the following year and did considerably less business than Madagascar (2005).
 Ironically, the DreamWorks film went into production after the Disney movie in a deliberate - and successful - attempt to undermine it.